magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-38270-customer-order-totals-missing-gift-card-amount.md

 ---
-title: MDVA-38270: Customer Order Totals missing gift card amount
+title: MDVA-38270: Gift card amounts missing from Customer Order Totals
 labels:
 ---

-The MDVA-38270 Magento patch solves/fixes the issue where ***Customer Order Totals missing gift card amount*** This patch is available when the Magento Quality Patch (MQP) tool 1.0.25 is installed.
+The MDVA-38270 Magento patch fixes the issue where gift card amounts are not found in Customer Order Total.
+This patch is available when the Magento Quality Patch (MQP) tool 1.0.25 is installed.
 The patch ID is MDVA-38270.
-Please note that the issue was fixed/is scheduled to be fixed in Magento 2.4.4.
+Please note that the issue is scheduled to be fixed in Magento 2.4.3.

 ## Affected products and versions

 **The patch is created for Magento version:**
 Magento Commerce Cloud 2.4.2-p1

 **Compatible with Magento versions:**
 Magento Commerce and Magneto Commerce Cloud 2.4.1-2.4.2-p1